trapexit/modbin/README.md

      --sign=app|3do         sign executable
 ```

 To print out the current values of a 3DO AIF executable just include an input file.
 You can also combine that with the other options to confirm what gets set and their values.
 If you wish to create a new file set the output.
 The new file can be the same as the original if you wish to overwrite it.
+Be sure to re-sign if changing the values of a signed executable.

 # BUILD